Ecosystem architecture¶

 Additional packages: SdJwt.Net.Eudiw, SdJwt.Net.Mdoc, SdJwt.Net.HAIP

-Features: ARF credential type validation, PID/mDL/QEAA handling, EU Trust List resolution, RP registration validation, HAIP Level 2+ enforcement.
+Features: ARF-oriented credential type validation, PID/mDL/QEAA handling, EU trust-list models, RP registration validation, and HAIP Final flow/profile validation.

 M2M capability-based authorization for AI agent ecosystems.